yianzeng/ts-dynamite/README.md

 ## Getting Started

 1. Read the rules at https://dynamite.softwire.com.
-2. Fork this repo and open it in VS Code
+2. Fork this repo and open it in IntelliJ
 3. Install the dependencies with `npm install`
 4. Check that everything is working ok.